segraef/apa/README.md

 - Agent Pools - Read & Manage
 - Deployment Groups - Read & Manage

-3. In Pipelines/Library add a variable group named vg.PipelineAgents, with the following variables
+3. In Pipelines/Library add a variable group named vg.PipelineAgents, with the following variable to avoid exposing keys & secrets in code

     ```
-    acrKey              = <acrKey>              # azure container registry key to login
-    acrName             = <acrName>             # azure container registry name
-    adoUrl              = https://dev.azure.com/<your_org> # Azure DevOps Organization URL
-    agentCount          = 3                     # amount of container instances to be created
-    agentPool           = Self-Hosted           # agent-pool name
     agentPoolToken      = <agentPoolToken>      # personal acces token for agent pool

+    ```

+4. In your parameters.yml adjust following variables

+    ```
+    adoUrl              = https://dev.azure.com/<organization>  # Azure DevOps Organization URL
-    containerNamePrefix = apa                   # container name prefix
+    agentPool           = <resourceGroup>                       # agent-pool name
-    location            = westeurope            # where your resources will be created
+    location            = <resourceGroup>                       # where your resources will be created
-    resourceGroup       = apa-rg                # where your agents will be placed
+    resourceGroup       = <resourceGroup>                       # where your agents will be placed
     serviceConnection   = <serviceConnection>                   # arm service connection name
-    vmImageLinux        = ubuntu-latest         # vm poolimage for buiding linux containers
-    vmImageWindows      = windows-latest        # vm poolimage for building Windows containers
     ```

-4. Create a new pipeline using one of the following pipeline.yaml for [Ubuntu](Agents/Docker/Linux/Ubuntu/Pipeline/pipeline.yaml), for [Debian](Agents/Docker/Linux/Debian/Pipeline/pipeline.yaml) or for [Server Core](Agents/Docker/Linux/Debian/Pipeline/pipeline.yaml) and run it.
+4. Create a new pipeline using your [pipeline.yaml](PipelineAgents/2020-01-09/Pipeline/pipeline.yml) for and run it.

 ## Helpers